hupkit/hupkit/docs/split-repositories.md

 See [Configuration](config.md) how to configure your splits.

-To test if the configuration is correct run `hupkit split-repo --dry-run` to see what would have happened.
+To test if the configuration is correct run the `split-repo --dry-run` command to see what would have happened.

 Everything correct?
-Then run `hupkit split-repo` (this may take some time).
+Then run the `split-repo` command (this may take some time).

-## Splitting during merge/release
+## Splitting during merge

 Once the repository splitting is configured, you want to make sure the split repositories are up-to-date.